 - Begin by creating the main topics content or as commonly known, the cornerstone content.

-- Create a range of sub-topics that are related and go in more depth and details.
+- Create a range of sub-topics that are related and go into more depth and detail.

 - Use descriptive anchor text in your links to tell users and the search engine what that page is about.